World vaccination rates are healthy overall, according to the WHO

 To boost vaccination rates, some health insurance companies offer financial incentives to doctors and other providers.
 While some research studies show positive effects in increasing vaccination rates, others show “not much of an effect,” according to Brewer.
 “It’s almost surprising.
 It should have an effect.”

-contains both financial disincentives and incentives.
+In Australia, the “no jab, no pay” policy contains both financial disincentives and incentives.

-"Firstly, patients in lower earning scales get some additional family tax rebates if they have kept their child up-to-date with their various vaccinations," said Dr. Tony Bartone, vice president of the Australian Medical Association.
-Since No Jab, No Pay began in January 2016, more than 210,000 families have taken action to ensure that they meet the immunization requirements, according to Australia's Department of Social Services.
+“Firstly, patients in lower earning scales get some additional family tax rebates if they have kept their child up-to-date with their various vaccinations,” said Dr. Tony Bartone, vice president of the Australian Medical Association.
+Since no jab, no pay began in January 2016, more than 210,000 families have taken action to ensure that they meet the immunization requirements, according to Australia’s Department of Social Services.

 Like the United States, Australia mandates that child-care centers and preschool facilities can permit only children with up-to-date immunizations to attend, Bartone said.